agahakan/hugo-blog/content/posts/git-github-guide.md

     hidden: true # only hide on current single page
 ---

-# Understanding and Using Git and GitHub :octocat:
+# Understanding and Using Git and GitHub

 ## Introduction